rocky-linux/ansible-role-rabbitmq/README.md

 CI Badge

-# Ansible template role
+# RabbitMQ Role
-basic Role to use going forward because I forget pieces
+The RabbitMQ role for Rocky Linux infrastructure

 ## Getting started
 Ensure all dependencies are installed and then follow the below process